-Join Jon Peck for an in-depth discussion in this video What you should know, part of Up and Running with Symfony2 for PHP.
+Join Jon Peck for an in-depth discussion in this video What you should know, part of Learning Symfony2 for PHP (2014).

 - This course was designed with the assumption that you have a working knowledge of the PHP language and have written a few scripts.
 Without this background, you might not have enough context to follow along with what I'm going to be doing, which will make it harder to enjoy and learn.
 For some background or refresher, I recommend PHP with MySQL Essential Training with Kevin Skoglund, here in the Lynda.com online training library.
 Additionally, the use of object-oriented PHP is required for this course.
 If you're not familiar with it, check out Object-Oriented Programming with PHP, here in the Lynda.com online training library.